Melissa Unger is a Franco-American artist, author, advisor and the Founder & Creative Director of Seymour Projects.

 Melissa is passionate about improving health and well-being through creative expression and intentional design.
 Her focus is on encouraging Divine Play and revitalizing Sacred Space.

 Her work contributes to the fields of human consciousness, spirituality, and wellness.
-Melissa and her projects have been featured in academic studies, scholarly publications, many Best of guides, podcasts and international press including: The Huffington Post, Die Zeit, ELLE Magazine, Le Figaro, Libération, Le Monde, El Pais, and New York Magazine.
+Melissa and her projects have been featured in academic studies, scholarly publications, many Best of guides, podcasts and international press including: Huffington Post, Die Zeit, ELLE Magazine, Le Figaro, Libération, Le Monde, El Pais, and New York Magazine.

 ⚫️